oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 ### Authorization Code Grant {#ac}

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
-The use of PKCE [@!RFC7636] is RECOMMENDED to this end.
-With additional precautions, described in (#nonce_as_injection_protection), the OpenID Connect `nonce` parameter and the respective Claim in the ID Token [@!OpenID] MAY be used as well.
-The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+Public clients MUST use PKCE [@!RFC7636] to this end.
+For confidential clients, the use of PKCE [@!RFC7636] is RECOMMENDED.
+With additional precautions, described in (#nonce_as_injection_protection), confidential clients MAY use the OpenID Connect `nonce` parameter and the respective Claim in the ID Token [@!OpenID] instead.
+In any case, the PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

 Note: Although PKCE was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web